MarwanAlsoltany/php-html/README.md

 Why not?

+This is something that I exclusively created for myself.
 The real reason why this exist is, I really hate writing HTML within PHP code (especially in classes).
 If it is more than one line and it is not a template, it looks really ugly and it doesn't feel like it belongs to the code although it does.
-This package provides a fluent interface for the sole reason of not writing HTML in PHP.
-It also validates, indents, and provides IDE-IntelliSense to make it as easy as it gets.
+This package provides a fluent interface for the sole reason of not writing raw HTML in PHP.
+It also indents and validates the generated HTML and provides IDE-IntelliSense for all HTML elements to make it as easy as it gets.

 ---